-Let me show you how easy it is to make roasted purple sweet potatoes!
-This specialty crop is delicious.
-Not as sweet as the regular orange sweet potatoes, but if you ask me, just as tasty.
-This is a simple recipe that takes a few minutes to put together.
+This roasted purple sweet potato recipe is simple and takes just a few minutes to put together.
 Roasted purple sweet potatoes can be a great side dish for any meal or can serve as your main dish, it’s up to you.
-The handy printable is at the end of this post.
+I serve them with a delicious homemade garlic dipping sauce.

 Roasted Purple Sweet Potatoes…

-But then, look at this!
-Slice your potatoes into circles half an inch thick and discover the psychedelic, mesmerizing pattern inside.
-Beautiful, huh?
+Slice your potatoes into circles half an inch thick…

-Ok, move on to cut the slices into little cubes, kinda like home fries.
+And then cut the slices into little cubes, kinda like home fries…

-Add them to a mixing bowl and add five or so tablespoons of olive oil.
+Add the diced purple sweet potatoes to a mixing bowl and add five or so tablespoons of olive oil…

 Remove the leaves from the stem and chop the rosemary really small…